codeguy/php-the-right-way/_posts/07-04-01-Data-Filtering.md

 sanitize the input for you.

 Sometimes it is required to allow some safe HTML tags in the input when including it in the HTML page.
-This is very hard to do and many avoid it by using other more restricted formattings like Markdown or BBCode, although whitelisting libraries like [HTML Purifier][html-purifier] exists for this reason.
+This is very hard to do and many avoid it by using other more restricted formatting like Markdown or BBCode, although whitelisting libraries like [HTML Purifier][html-purifier] exists for this reason.